How a government shutdown hurts the poor: impacts on SNAP, WIC, and safety net reforms

 • Many federal employees are temporarily out of a job.
 They are instructed not to show up to work and aren’t paid during the shutdown window, though they typically receive back-pay once a shutdown ends.

-• Essential government employees, such as military, air traffic control, and TSA, are expected to keep working without pay.
+• Essential government employees, such as members of the military, air traffic controllers, and Transportation Security Administration (TSA) agents, are expected to keep working, usually without pay.

 • Americans may experience delays in government-administered processes, such as permits and passports.